 There are not really two different gospels but are really the same gospel, just directed at two different groups.
 Both gospels are "justification by grace without the works of the law", else they would come under the condemnation of Galatians 1:8.
+There is not one gospel for the Jew and one for the Gentile but the same gospel for both.
 This simply deals with the presentation of the truth and who would preach what to whom.
 The apostles would concentrate their ministries to the Jew and thus would present the gospel in a Jewish context that would be understandable to the Jew.
 Paul would go to the Gentiles, but that would require a change in tactic and presentation, but not message.
 Paul would preach the same gospel as did the apostles, but he would be preaching it in a context that the Gentiles, ignorant of Judaism or the Law of Moses, would be able to understand.
 We would do the same thing today.
 We would preach the same gospel to a Jewish gathering as we would a Gentile one, only we would emphasize key points and probably have a different emphasis in preaching to Jews than we would preaching to Gentiles.

-2:8 (For he that wrought effectually^{a-aorist active participle} in Peter to the apostleship of the circumcision, the same was mighty^{a-aorist} in me toward the Gentiles:)^b
+2:8 (For he that wrought effectuallya-aorist active participle in Peter to the apostleship of the circumcision, the same was mightya-aorist in me toward the Gentiles:)b

-8a ESV ESV LSV 8 (For he that wrought effectually in Peter to the apostleship of the circumcision, the same was mighty in me toward the Gentiles:) 8 (for he who worked through Peter for his apostolic ministry to the circumcised worked also through me for mine to the Gentiles), 8 (for He who worked in Peter unto his apostleship to the circumcised worked in me also unto the Gentiles),
+8a ESV ESV LSV 8 (For he that wrought effectually in Peter to the apostleship of the circumcision, the same was 8 (for he who worked through Peter for his apostolic ministry to the circumcised worked also 8 (for He who worked in Peter unto his apostleship to the circumcised worked in me also unto the Gentiles),